lcharette/website/pages/06.blog/01.vagrant-ssh-permissions/item.en.md

 ## MacOS Permission alert

-Since Mojave, Vagrant is not able to write to /etc/exports anymore while trying to make a NFS mount.
-The root user isn't allowed to do that anymore due to System Integrity Protection.
-Vagrant now ask for your root (sudo) password everytime you bring you machine up.
+Since Mojave, Vagrant is not able to write to `/etc/exports` anymore while trying to make a NFS mount.
+Vagrant can't directly use the root user anymore due to System Integrity Protection.
+Vagrant now ask for your password (using `sudo`) everytime you bring you machine up.
 Plus, this nice little windows will popup once you do enter your password.

 ![](alert.png)

-First, to get rid of this popup, you need to give the Terminal, or whatever app you’re using to manage your Vagrant box, the `Full Disk Access` permission from Security & Privacy in System Preferences.
-In my case (imagine below), I also added Vagrant Manager to the list, as I use this nice little app to visually manage and see which box is currently running.
+First, to get rid of this popup, you need to give the Terminal, or whatever app you’re using to manage your Vagrant box, the `Full Disk Access` permission from _Security & Privacy_ tab in _System Preferences_.
+In my case (imagine below), I also added [Vagrant Manager](http://vagrantmanager.com) to the list, as I use this nice little app to visually manage and see which box is currently running.

 ![](PreferenceSystem.png)

 ## Asking for password